shirbuch/pick_balls_turtlebot3/README.md

 # pick_balls_turtlebot3 - Assignment 2 in Robotics Lab

+### todo:
+1. in src: grep -Rnw . -e '!!!'
+  and update all changes here, currently all current configurations are in the
+2. search for todo in code

 ### Info:
 Services:
 1. Navigate(x, y, theta)->none		: Navigate to a point